rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 Taking the bullet points in turn:

 Some bad states are expected to happen sometimes, and will happen no matter how well you write your code.
-Example of this include a parser being given malformed data to parse, or an HTTP request returning a status that indicates you have hit a rate limit.
+Examples of this include a parser being given malformed data to parse, or an HTTP request returning a status that indicates you have hit a rate limit.
 In these cases, you should indicate that failure is an expected possibility by returning a `Result` and propagate these bad states